Artin's primitive root conjecture -a survey -: Artin's heuristic approach

 \section{Artin's heuristic approach}

-We have now the preliminaries available to follow the rest of the story on the progress made on Artin's primitive root conjecture.
+We have now assembled the required preliminaries to continue the story on the progress made on Artin's primitive root conjecture.
 Remember that we are interested in the set of all primes $p$ satisfying